abriljordan/ga_blog/docs/working-with-dashboard/create.md

 ## Resize chart
 ### Resize all charts
 You can resize charts in a dashboard all at once in just one click.
+1. Go to: main dashboard.
-Click on its Gear, a pop-up menu appears.
-Choose the last option at the bottom of the pop-up menu which is a set of squares.
-The number of squares indicates what the size of the charts would be.
+2. Click on the `Gear` button, a pop-up menu appears.
+At the bottom of the menu, there are three squares, each represent the size of the chart.
+2. Choose one of the three squares by clicking.

 ### Resize a single chart
-1. Click on the indicator's Gear, a menu appears.
-2. At the bottom of the menu, there are three squares, each represent the size of the chart.
-Click on the desired chart.
+1. Click on the indicator's `Gear` button, a menu appears.
+At the bottom of the menu, there are three squares, each represent the size of the chart.
+2. Choose one of the three squares by clicking.

 ## Tile
 ### Delete Tile